WELCOME

 The French immunization schedule may be different from your home country schedule.
 This may be a problem for you once you return home after your time in France.
 Feel free to discuss with Dr. Lovejoy.

 Should you have concerns about vaccine safety or the number of vaccines given, please let Dr. Lovejoy know.
-You may also want to visit the following site: www2.aap.org/immunization.
+You may also want to visit the following site: https://www.healthychildren.org/English/safety-prevention/immunizations/Pages/Weighing-the-Risks-and-Benefits.aspx.
+There is, sadly, growing misinformation regarding vaccines on the internet, with the predictable result of increasing disease in non immunized children.
+2025 promises to be a very challenging year for children!

 DESCRIPTION OF IMMUNIZATIONS

-This is a new vaccine--or, more accurately, monoclonal antibody, replacing the older Synagis injections.
-It is very effective against RSV, a major cause of hospitalisation in the first year of life, and even after for certain vulnerable infants.
-It is available and free of charge in France as of September 15, 2023.
-It is just one shot, and mostly for babies born after February 3, 2023.
-Feel free to ask Dr Lovejoy for a prescription.
+Beyfortus is a new vaccine--or, more accurately, monoclonal antibody, replacing the older Synagis injections.
+It is very effective against RSV, a major cause of hospitalization in the first year of life.
+It is available and free of charge in France.
+It is just one shot, and mostly for babies born in 2024, and those with certain risk factors entering their second winter.
+Feel free to ask Dr Lovejoy for a prescription. {Of note, there is a similar vaccine given to pregnant women between 32-36 weeks; if given, the newborn infant does not require Beyfortus.

 COVID VACCINE